-During third year you undertake additional modules and embark on placements within veterinary practices that are committed to veterinary nurse training.
+During third year you undertake additional modules and complete work placements within veterinary practices that are committed to veterinary nurse training.
 During the final year, Veterinary Nursing rotations largely take place in the UCD Veterinary Hospital and can involve early mornings and some late-night work.
 Students are also expected to undertake independent study.

 Assessment is via a combination of end-of-trimester written and practical examinations, along with continuous assessment during trimesters.

 All students must pass a veterinary nursing skills exam to graduate and register as a veterinary nurse in Ireland.
 This exam is held in year four of the programme.